EE3901/EE5901 Sensor Technologies

 We can predict what the measurements would be if our state estimate were correct:

-where HH is called the measurement matrix.
+where is called the measurement matrix.

 This may seem “backwards” to you.
 We predict the measurements based on the state, instead of the other way around.
 This is a critical feature of the Kalman filter!

 There does not need to be a unique 1:1 relationship between elements in the state vector and the sensors we use.
 We can have multiple sensors that each measure some function of the state.
-Mathematically, the measurement matrix HH does not need to be invertible.
+Mathematically, the measurement matrix does not need to be invertible.
 It doesn’t even need to be square.

 We also have a predicted measurement covariance